Second Saturdays Explores “Mel Chin: All Over the Place”

 Aug 11 2018

-Join us for the second of four Second Saturdays, a new series of dynamic public programs presented to delve deeper into the themes, techniques, and aesthetics of Queens Museum’s temporary exhibitions.
-We will be kicking the series off with Mel Chin: All Over the Place on April 14, June 9, July 14, and August 11 from 12-4pm.
+Join us for the final of four Second Saturdays, a new series of dynamic public programs presented to delve deeper into the themes, techniques, and aesthetics of Queens Museum’s temporary exhibitions.
+We will be kicking the series off with Mel Chin: All Over the Place on April 14, June 9, July 14, and August 11.
 Each afternoon will feature events produced in conversation with All Over the Place’s four thematic sections at the Queens Museum.

 Mel Chin: All Over the Place is made possible in part by lead support from the Henry Luce Foundation and Ford Foundation.
 Major support is provided by Sarah Arison, Suzanne Deal Booth, Agnes Gund, The Shelley and Donald Rubin Foundation, Ann and James Harithas, Ellen and Bill Taubman, The Brown Foundation, Inc., of Houston, Annette Blum, Beth Rudin DeWoody, Joanne Leonhardt Cassullo and the Dorothea Leonhardt Fund at the Communities Foundation of Texas, Inc., Matthew Cushing, the Graham Foundation for Advanced Studies in the Fine Arts, Thomas Pascal Will Robinson, and two anonymous donors.
 Additional support is provided by Fairfax Dorn and Marc Glimcher, and Ursula von Rydingsvard.